Russian basketball boss defends Brittney Griner in drugs trial | Law-Order

 Russian basketball boss defends Brittney Griner in drugs trial

-A Russian basketball club director gave evidence in support of U.S. star Brittney Griner on Thursday in her third appearance in a Russian court on drugs charges carrying a possible jail sentence of up to 10 years.
+A Russian basketball club director gave evidence in support of U.S. Women's National Basketball Association (WNBA) star Brittney Griner on Thursday in her third appearance in a Russian court on drugs charges carrying a possible jail sentence of up to 10 years.

+Griner, the two-time Olympic gold medalist who has played in Russia during offseasons since 2014, was arrested at Moscow's Sheremetyevo airport on Feb.
+17 after vape cartridges containing hashish oil were allegedly found in her baggage.
+The United States has categorized her as "a wrongful detainee".
+Her case comes at a time when ties between Washington and Moscow are at their worst in decades over Russia's invasion of Ukraine.

-Defence lawyer Maria Blagovolina said UMMC Yekaterinburg club boss Maxim Ryabkov had testified to her good character during the hearing, which was closed to reporters.
-She said Ryabkov told the court of Griner's "outstanding abilities as a player and personal contribution to strengthening team spirit".
+Defence lawyer Maria Blagovolina said UMMC Ekaterinburg club boss Maxim Ryabkov testified on Thursday to Griner's good character during the hearing, which was closed to reporters.
+Blagovolina said Ryabkov spoke of Griner's "outstanding abilities as a player and personal contribution to strengthening team spirit."

 Team captain Yevgenia Belyakova also testified in Griner's defence at the court in Khimki, on the outskirts of Moscow, where Griner had earlier arrived under guard and in handcuffs.
 Blagovolina, of law firm Rybalkin, Gortsunyan, Dyakin and Partners, said the defence was pleased with the latest session.

-At a hearing last week the two-time Olympic gold medallist pled guilty to the drugs charges but said she had not intended to break the law.
-A spokesman for Griner's defence team said she would be back in court on Friday.
-Russia has denied any political element to the case, at a time of heightened tension with the United States over the conflict in Ukraine.
+Elizabeth Rood, charge d'affaires at the U.S. Embassy in Moscow, and other U.S. officials attended Griner's trial Thursday and were able to speak to her in the courtroom, according to a State Department spokesperson.
+"She is doing as well as can be expected in these difficult circumstances," the spokesperson said, and confirmed that Thursday's hearing included testimony from a fellow player and management of her Russian basketball team.

+"Ms. Griner told the State Department officials that she appreciated their presence," the spokesperson said, adding that Friday's hearing was planned to start at 10 a.m. local time.
+Russian authorities do not consider Griner's detention illegal and say the case against her is not political despite Moscow's fraught relations with the United States.

-Amid suggestions Griner could be exchanged for a Russian citizen jailed in the United States, a Russian deputy foreign minister said last week that the "hype" surrounding her case was not helpful.
+Amid suggestions that Griner could be exchanged for a Russian citizen jailed in the United States, a Russian deputy foreign minister said last week that the "hype" surrounding her case was not helpful.
+(Additional reporting by Humeyra Pamuk in Washington, Reporting by Reuters; editing by Jonathan Oatis and Josie Kao)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)